Last change: January 28, 2019

 Alien, aired in 1979, is the first movie in the Alien franchise.

-The crew of a 22nd century star-freighter Nostromo tries to contact Antarctica traffic control, mistaking that they were awoken near Earth.
+The crew of a 22nd century star-freighter Nostromo tries to contact Antarctica traffic control, thinking they woke up near Earth.
 They actually awoke near Zeta 2 Reticuli.
 The main computer, called Mother, intercepted a transmission of unknown origin and made a course adjustment.

 In one of the scenes inside the alien ship, there is a control room with a huge chair-like device and a large humanoid skeleton laying in it.

 There is a belief in the community there actually are secret, Nazi and Reptilian related, installations in Antarctica, along with Pre-Adamite and ancient builder race ruins.
 The Zeta Reticuli star system is an alleged home of the Grey aliens.
 The Alien series also never fails to serve a spicy taste of an android AI which, depending on the narrative, can either help save the day or is responsible for the genocide.

 Giant like size ETs are also frequently mentioned.
 Such as the alleged ancient builder race talked about by James Corey Goode and David Wilcock.

 Prometheus is a movie from the Alien franchise, aired in 2012.
 It is one of the prequels to the original series.
 At the beginning of the movie there is a scene which strongly suggests extraterrestrials, refereed to as Engineers, had a hand in the evolution of the human species using their own DNA.

 One of the Engineers makes this happen by an apparent self sacrifice.
-The Engineer ingests what might be an extremely potent and virulent mutagenic pathogen designed to infect non-botanical organic life, also referred to in the movie as the black goo, and gets disintegrated on the molecular level near a body of water.
+The Engineer, standing near the river, ingests what might be an extremely potent and virulent mutagenic pathogen designed to infect non-botanical organic life, also referred to in the movie as the black goo, gets disintegrated on the molecular level and falls into the river during the process.
 It is this pathogen which is also the causes of all the later problems.